ScottiBR/my-articles/JavaScript/LexicalEnvironment/Article.md

-To better understand how JavaScript works under the hood, we need to look at how our code is compiled, how variables and functions are Hoisted into the Lexical Environment at the compiler phase?
+To better understand how JavaScript works under the hood, we need to look at how our code is compiled, and how variables and functions are Hoisted.

 ## How the code is compiled?

-There's a temptation to think that JavaScript is interpreted line-by-line, top-down in order, as the program executes.
+There's a temptation to think that JavaScript is interpreted line-by-line, top-down in order, as the program executes and therefore not compiled.
 While that is substantially true, there's one part of that assumption which can lead to incorrect thinking about your program.
 JavaScript runs over an engine (Chrome and NodeJS have the V8 Engine) who is responsible for interpreted the code, but those engines don't have plenty of time to compile and run all optimization tasks before it's executed, like other languages like Java or C# have.

 That's why JavaScript creates an Execution Context in the following two stages:

-1. Compilation / Creation Phase
+- Compilation / Creation Phase
-2. Execution Phase
+- Execution Phase

-At the compilation phase, the code is scanned and variables and functions are hoisted, all that happening a few microseconds before the execution phase.

 At the execution phase, the Engine runs the code line-by-line, top-down in order, and every time a function is about to be executed it's created a context for then and added to the Stack.
 Once all the code of the function is executed, JS engines pop out that function.
 Each function call creates a new context, which creates a Lexical Scope where anything declared inside of the function can not be directly accessed from outside the current function scope.

 ```js
 function foo(i) {